M66B/FairEmail/docs/FAQ-de-rLI.md

 **Important**: push messages (=always sync) for the inbox and subscription management (receive settings) need to be enabled.

-**Important**: most email servers do not support this!
+**Wichtig**: die meisten E-Mail-Server unterstützen das nicht!
 You can check the log via the navigation menu if an email server supports the NOTIFY capability.

 <br />